1. Who is the real Donna Wichelman behind the books?

 5. What are some ways we can support and encourage you, both personally and as an author?

-There are many times I second guess myself as an author, so it’s always a huge encouragement to hear from you.
+It’s always a huge encouragement to hear from you.
 Please send me an email or comment on my blog or Facebook page.
 Your encouragement and prayers mean the world to me.

 6. What’s the biggest challenge a writer faces when writing a book?